-Reviewers were also positive about the respect and value others in their profession placed on their role (Figure 19).
+Reviewers were also positive about the respect and value others in their profession placed on their role (Figure 20).

-Figure 19.
+Figure 20.
 Reviewers' views on the perception of them among other doctors (Reviewer survey, n = 17).

-5. Changes following doctors participation in RPR
+5. Changes following doctors' participation in RPR

-Doctors made changes to their practice after their review: Nearly half (first RPR 43%, second RPR 47%) the doctors said they had made changes to their practice as a result of their review.
-A further 12% (first RPR) and 16% (second RPR) intended to make changes in the future.
-The changes doctors said they made to their practice included changes to consultation management and style, patient care and administration.
+Doctors made changes to their practice after their review: After their first review, nearly half (45%) of doctors said they had made changes to their practice as a result of their review.
+A further 17% intended to make changes in the future.
+The changes doctors said they made included changes to consultation management and style, patient care and administration.